GoogleCloudDataproc/hadoop-connectors/README.md

 ## Building the Cloud Storage and BigQuery connectors

+> Note that build requires Java 8 and fails with newer Java version.

 To build the connector for specific Hadoop version, run the following commands from the main directory: